-Beginning as an attempt to reconnect with the city and people in it, I started making photographs of life on the street, in-line with the long-established tradition of street photographers, and in-line with my training as a photojournalist.
+This work began as an attempt to reconnect with the city and people in it.
+I started making photographs of life on the street, in-line with the long-established tradition of street photographers, and in-line with my training as a photojournalist.
 I made candid captures only.
 I sought out pictures that presented narratives that were common, familiar and somewhat but never exactly reproducible, just like the act of walking a familiar path.
-This approach was driven by an inquiry regarding the value of our quotidian existence as opposed to the heightened and often artificially represented drama of the anomalous moments that are often sought out.
+This approach was driven by an inquiry regarding the value of our quotidian existence as opposed to the heightened and often artificially represented drama of the anomalous moments that street photographers traditionally would seek.

 The dense, angular architecture and gridded layout of The Loop has a way of making people appear and sometimes possibly even feel alone.
 In an intensely active section of one of the nation’s largest cities, I began to notice separation between individuals as they pass through the built space, and I wondered if the physical form of the city had anything to do with how people would interact on the street.

 The experience of photographing left me feeling voyeuristic and shielded, but paradoxically continued to reinvigorate my sympathy and empathy towards society at large.
 The realization came that pictures had no narrative beyond a self-projected one, people became symbols for other people, variables even.
 The architecture can feel mathematic, and so to can the position of a pedestrian backgrounded by a grid of glass and steel.